chrystalchern/chrystalchern.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+My work and interests lie in dynamical systems research and student success in higher education.
+My doctoral research established a framework to monitor the health of civil infrastructure using system identification from vibration data, that is currently deployed as part of a web-based monitoring platform used by the California Department of Transportation.
+My recent work has expanded on this framework for diagnosis of mechanical misbehavior from tracked motions and resolving ambiguity in the interpretation of quantitative health monitoring metrics.

+I am committed to inhabiting a role in academia that is responsive to student needs.
+In my current position as the Program Specialist for Research Mentorship and Student Impact with Berkeley Discovery, I design, implement, and assesses educational structures, focusing on tiered mentorship models and immersive learning programs.
+My goal is to improve student self-efficacy and professional readiness by giving students ownership over creation and innovation, while ensuring that the guidance they receive reinforces and upholds their leading role in exploration.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.